-3.1 Major Study (Total: 60 cps)
+3.1 Major Study

 3.1.1 The overarching framework of the BA(SE) Major is supported by a suite of evidence and skill-based courses in which the issues of disabilities, special education, intervention strategies and approaches are considered in depth.
 Through taught courses and experiential learning, theory and practice are closely interwoven to enable graduates to become efficient and effective practitioners, helping people with special education needs to grow as individuals and fully participate in all domains of life.
-There are three crucial components of the Major study - Foundation Courses, Advanced Courses, and Practical Experience, altogether requiring 60 cps.
+There are three crucial components of the Major study - Major Courses, Major Interdisciplinary Course, and Practicum.